rlee360/PLaTYPI/README.md

 ## Introduction:

 The goal of this work is to predict locations that, should corn be planted there, increase aggregate yield without being biased by current crop locations.
+The work outlined in this repository is a proof of concept of such a method, using aggregate corn yield data from Iowa.

 The main benefit of such a project is to predict locations for new corn farms in order to maximize yield.
 The tool can also be used to analyze current corn farm locations and predict how much yield the farm generates (in bushels/acre).
 This is important in order to identify under/over-performing farms and farm locations for investments of any future yield analysis.